satishad4798/A-Multi-Cloud-Marketplace-Model-with-Multiple-Brokers-for-IaaS-Layer-and-Generalized-Stable-Matching/README.md

 # Directory content:

-	1. ava probelm for stable allotment of vm
+	1. java probelm for stable allotment of vm
 	2. c++ program  for the same
 	3. results directory -have screnshot of results -result-broker_propose.txt -shows flow of program execution when broker propose